Gay Russia 2019: Is it safe for gay travellers? Gay travel guide to Russia

 The main gay friendly hotels in Moscow we found through recommendations by gay locals and fellow gay travellers are:

-Moscow Marriott Tverskaya Hotel: another international brand that has been highly recommended to us by LGBTQ locals and other gay travellers in Russia.
-Read more about it on their Tripadvisor listing.
+- Moscow Marriott Tverskaya Hotel: another international brand that has been highly recommended to us by LGBTQ locals and other gay travellers in Russia.

 GAY FRIENDLY HOTELS IN ST PETERSBURG